-

 Comprehensive Examination

-Each Ph.D. student must pass a comprehensive examination (it is a combination of the qualifying exam and the proposal defense).
+Ph.D. students must pass a comprehensive examination (a combination of the qualifying exam and the proposal defense).
 This should be done by the time the student has completed 36 semester credit hours for a student who enters with a master's degree and can only be done after identifying the dissertation committee, passing the qualifying exam, fulfilling the programming requirement, and completing all required courses.
-Any student who does not pass the comprehensive exam by the time 45 semester credit hours have been accrued will be dismissed from the program.
-If the comprehensive exam is not passed, the student has the option of taking a second and final comprehensive exam in the following long semester.
-Students will be dismissed from the program if they do not pass the comprehensive exam the second time.

 Students who have passed the comprehensive exam requirements, must prepare and submit the Doctoral Comprehensive Examination Report Form to the department administrative assistant for processing.